K-band: Self-supervised MRI Reconstruction via Stochastic Gradient Descent over K-space Subsets: Introduction

-\end{corollary} \begin{proof} We can express the \emph{k}-band training gradient using the stochastic gradient formulation.
-Suppose we acquire \emph{k}-space with band mask $\mB_i$, and suppose $\mV$ is an arbitrary variable-density undersampling mask.
-Then the \emph{k}-band training loss can be written as
+\begin{proof} We can express the \emph{k}-band training gradient using the stochastic gradient formulation.
+Suppose we acquire \emph{k}-space with band mask $\mB_i$, and suppose $\mV$ is an arbitrary VD undersampling mask.
+Then, the \emph{k}-band training loss can be written as